dafrina/ezform-mui/readme.md

 # EZForm is an easy form and field-level validation library for react using Material UI components

+> This package is for the older Material UI v4.
+[Click Here](https://github.com/dafrina/ezform-mui5) to get to the newer MUI v5 version

 ## Build Project

 ````